 Does it allow for some degree of creativity, collaboration or exploration?

 Experts agree that active play is better than passive.
 In other words, the more they can interact with “loose parts” in digital form to create something original, the better.
-Look for apps that give them the opportunity to build their own scenes or characters, create fashion or art, make their own recipes, or explore imaginary worlds freely.
+Look for kids’ media apps that give them the opportunity to build their own scenes or characters, create fashion or art, make their own recipes, or explore imaginary worlds freely.
 If they are old enough to play games online, search for collaborative games to focus on choices that promote working together over winning.

 Is it highly rated and from a reputable source?

 One way to tell is to check how many people have downloaded it in the app store.
 Not to say that a new or underdog program with few downloads is always bad, but there are many app factories out there pumping out volumes of low-quality apps, and one way you can identify them is when they have only 1K or 5K downloads.
-In addition to questionable quality of content, an app that doesn’t have a lot of downloads might not be well-maintained and can present a security risk to your device.
+In addition to the questionable quality of content, an app that doesn’t have a lot of downloads might not be well-maintained and can present a security risk to your device.

 Be wary, too, of any games or apps that haven’t been reviewed by other parents or specifically for use by children.
 When searching in your app store, get in the habit of filtering search results by ratings, so that you only see the best options and don’t have to wade through many that are less reputable.

-For even more in-depth ratings and information about apps for your children, you can use a free website/app such as Common Sense Media or Entertainment Software Rating Board to find other parents’ and kids’ ratings, as well as screenshots, detailed reviews, and additional information about the types of imagery, language and themes contained in various kinds of media.
+For even more in-depth ratings and information about age-appropriate media and apps for your children, you can use a free website/app such as Common Sense Media or Entertainment Software Rating Board to find other parents’ and kids’ ratings, as well as screenshots, detailed reviews, and additional information about the types of imagery, language and themes contained in various kinds of media.

 Does it feature a lot of advertisements or push users into additional in-app purchases?